-- The Mental Health Act is the law which sets out when you can be admitted, detained and treated in hospital against your wishes.
-It is also known as being ‘sectioned’.
+- The Mental Health Act says when you can be detained in hospital and treated against your wishes.

-- There are different sections of the Mental Health Act that have different aims.
+- There are different sections of the Mental Health Act.
+These are used for different reasons.

-- You have certain rights under the Mental Health Act, including the right to appeal and the right to get help from an advocate.
+- When you are detained, you have the right to appeal, and the right to get help from an independent advocate.

 - What is the Mental Health Act?

 - What is a mental disorder?

 - What support can I get?

 - Section 4 - detention in an emergency